Fsu0413/QtCompile/content/_index.en.md

 Thanks for The Qt Company Ltd. and the programmers of Qt for their fantastic work!!

 ## Update History

+### {{% date 2024 5 28 %}}
+Update Qt 5.15.14 / 6.7.1.
+Apply patches for CVE-2024-36048 for all supported versions, all packages are rebuilt.
+Rebuild versions built by llvm-mingw 18 series toolchain, using llvm-mingw 18.1.6.

+Update macOS (arm64) to 14.5 and update Xcode to version with AppleClang 15.0.0.

+I'm starting gradually ending support for QtWebEngine on Qt 6.5 series, as been done in 6.2 series before.
+Currently build doesn't pass on macOS platform and it is disabled and won't be enabled on macOS for 6.5 series again.
+If Qt 6.5 QtWebEngine build failed on MSVC series I'll just disable it.

 ### {{% date 2024 5 12 %}}
 Rebuild all Qt 6 static builds.
 Remove OpenSSL builtin from these versions.